Cosy Cottages Near St Andrews

 Culture is not forgotten in Fife, as well as year round productions at places such as the Byre Theatre in St Andrews, the Adam Smith Theatre in Kirkcaldy and the original Carnegie Hall in Dunfermline there are numerous festivals throughout the year such as the Stanza International Poetry Festival, The Crail Food Festival and the Pitenweem arts festival.
 For more information on festivals check out the Festivals in Fife website.

-If you run out of things to do in Fife (which we doubt you will) Edinburgh is an hour away on the train from Markinch and Dundee, where the new V&A museum is due to open in late 2018, is a 40 minute drive.
+If you run out of things to do in Fife (which we doubt you will) Edinburgh is an hour away on the train from Markinch and Dundee, where the new V&A museum opened in late 2018, is a 40 minute drive.
 We are also an hour from Perth, the gateway to the Highlands.

 Fife and its surroundings has a lot to offer the discerning and adventurous traveller so why not visit soon?
 Largo Cottages would love to help you with your accommodation requirements.